haraka/Haraka/docs/plugins/tls.md

 ### honorCipherOrder

 If specified, the list of configured ciphers is treated as the cipher priority from highest to lowest.
 The first matching cipher will be used, instead of letting the client choose.
-The default is `false`.
+The default is `true`.

 ### ecdhCurve